 You’ve seen them before: 10 mistakes that could ruin your retirement, 6 things to avoid, and so on.
-But … I don’t know if you’ve noticed that many of those lists are copies of each other.
+But many of those lists are copies of each other.
 Make no mistake: Common sense is common sense, and there’s only so many ways to catalog it.

 The common sense behind any successful savings or investment plan?
 Rhythm, or doing the same thing month after month.
-When that rhythm gets disrupted, it can take months, even years sometimes, to get established in a new rhythm.
-It’s a funny thing about saving or investing: the more you have to think about it, the less you generally do of it.
+When that rhythm gets disrupted, it can take months, even years sometimes, to get re-established It’s a funny thing about saving or investing: the more you have to think about it, the less you generally do of it.
 The best savings plans, therefore, are usually the ones that run on auto-pilot.
 Starting over — no matter the cause — is costly.

 I have written elsewhere about Jim, my neighbor, who is one of those mythical “millionaires next door.”
-(Yes, they do exist, and — cue the “Jaws” music — they may live close to you; but you may never know it if your conversations never go beyond small talk.)
 On our other side lives Mario, whose parents immigrated from Mexico, and who owns the auto repair shop which takes good care of our gizmobile (long story as to why we happily own that gas hog).
 Ours is a decidedly middle class neighborhood, populated by some interesting people.

 Anyway, my wife and I were hanging out in Jim and Eileen’s basement after another of her lovely dinners and, having solved all the world’s political problems, the conversation turned to money.
 Now, for those who haven’t met (or heard of) Jim, he is as ordinary as neighbors could come.
 In his 60s, he never had a high-paying job or inherited any windfalls.
 Although he never heard of Get Rich Slowly before (he turns his computer on once a week only to check for Internet jokes that his buddies might have forwarded), he might as well have been a reader from the day J.D.
 Roth started banging keys.